dragonflyoss/d7y.io/docs/reference/commands/client/dfdaemon.md

 ### Download with Proxy

-When the dfdameon starts, it starts a HTTP Proxy.
-Users can forward download traffic to P2P networks through HTTP Proxy.
+When the dfdameon setup, it setup a HTTP proxy.
+The user can download traffic is proxied to P2P networks via the HTTP Proxy.

 #### Download with HTTP protocol

 Configure Dfdaemon yaml file, The default path in Linux is `/etc/dragonfly/dfdaemon.yaml` in linux, refer to [Dfdaemon](../../configuration/client/dfdaemon.md).

-> Notice: set `proxy.rules.regex` to match the download path, if the regex matches, the download traffic is forwarded to the P2P network.
+> Notice: set `proxy.rules.regex` to match the download path.
+If the regex matches, the intercepts download traffic and forwards it to the P2P network.

 ```yaml
 proxy: